centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-sql-metrics.md

 ### Troubleshooting

-Please find all the troubleshooting documentation for the Centreon Plugins in the [dedicated page](../getting-started/how-to-guides/troubleshooting-plugins.md).
+Please find all the troubleshooting documentation for the Centreon plugins in the [dedicated page](../getting-started/how-to-guides/troubleshooting-plugins.md).